DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

 }
 ```

-- `AssertBase64`
+- `AssertKeyFormat`
-    > This filter validates that the key actually is a correctly encoded base64 string.
-Since we are using 16 bytes of key data, those can be represented with exactly 24 characters.
-The validation of the length is already done during model validation and is assumed to be correct when reaching the filter.
-This filter _throws_ a `KeyIsNotBase64Exception` if any of the keys is wrongly encoded.
-Every key submitted _MUST_ have correct base64 encoding
+    > This filter validates that the key actually is a correctly encoded base64 string and has the correct length.
+Since
+     we are using 16 bytes of key data, those can be represented with exactly 24 characters.
+The validation of the
+     length is already done during model validation and is assumed to be correct when reaching the filter.
+This
+     filter _throws_ a `KeyFormatException` if any of the keys is wrongly encoded.
+Every key submitted _MUST_ have
+     correct base64 encoding and have the correct length.
 - `EnforceMatchingJWTClaimsForExposed`:
     > This filter compares the supplied keys with information found in the JWT token for the `exposed` request.
 It makes sure, that the onset date, which will be set by the health authority and inserted as a claim into the JWT is the lower bound for allowed key dates.
 - `EnforceMatchingJWTClaimsForExposedNextDay`: